-Hemp Legalization
+Hemp Legalization in Canada

 The regulations define industrial hemp as “cannabis plants whose leaves and flowering heads do not contain more than 0.3% THC.”
 Any part of the plant identified in Schedule 2 of the proposed Cannabis Act, such as a non-viable seed or mature stalk without any leaf, flower, seed or branch, would fall outside the scope of the proposed Act.
 As such, activities related to these plant parts (such as their processing or sale) would not require a licence under the proposed Act.
 Further, as is currently the case under the Industrial Hemp Regulations, a licence would not be required for the sale of derivatives of seed and grain that contain 10 micrograms per gram of THC or less.